 Rules for recipient (transferee).
 The recipient of the property (the person to whom it is transferred) must include your (the transferor's) adjusted basis in the property in a GAA.
-If you transferred either all of the property or the last item of property in a GAA, the recipient's basis in the property is the result of the following.
+If you transferred either all of the property, the last item of property, or the remaining portion of the last item of property, in a GAA, the recipient's basis in the property is the result of the following.